HBS-Urosystem/covid-19hbs/content/pages/index/index.en.md

         ### Clungene® COVID-19 Antigen Rapid Test

         It detects the nucleocapsid protein of SARS-CoV-2 (which is detected by the human immune system, too).
 This test is for detecting the early phase of the infection.

-Sensitivity: 91.4%.
-Specificity: 100.0%.
+        <small>Sensitivity: 91.4%.
+Specificity: 100.0%.</small>
       link: /antigen-test
       cta: Details
     - src: /uploads/sam_0089_copy.jpg